kris-hansen/cookiecutter-flask-restful/README.md

 ### 24/04/2019

 * Update configuration to only use env variables, `.flaskenv` has been updated too
-* Add unit tests for celery
-* Add flake8 to tox
 * Configuration file cannot be overridden by `MYAPP CONFIG` env variable anymore
 * various cleanups (unused imports, removed `configtest.py` file, flake8 errors)